Showing posts with label ditto. Show all posts

 Monday, December 18, 2023

-2023 Dec 14, Christmas Card Lane Ditto Landing, Big Spring Park Tinsel Trail Huntsville & North Pole Stroll Athens
+2023 Dec 14, Christmas Card Lane Ditto Landing, Big Spring Park Tinsel Trail Huntsville & North Pole Stroll Athens took AVA

-Today we stopped at Jack in Athens for two cheesecake pies and a scoop of Chocolate Chip Cookie Dough Ice Cream for Ava.
+Today, we stopped at Jack in Athens for two cheesecake pies and a scoop of Chocolate Chip Cookie Dough Ice Cream for Ava.

-We strolled down North Pole Lane to see the Christmas Trees in Athens.
+We strolled down North Pole Lane to see the Christmas Trees in Athens

 North Pole Stroll

-We stopped at Murphy's to fill up with fuel.
+We stopped at Murphy's to refuel.

 We stopped at RSA so Ava could see the rockets.